Azure/iot-edge-v1/v1/doc/migration_from_v1_to_v2.md

 ### Message passing
 Modules used to use a broker inside the gateway process to exchange messages.
 This functionality is now provided by the IoT Edge runtime.
-* Sending message to the runtime - Call `DeviceClient.SendEventAsync` instead of `Broker_Publish`
+* Sending message to the runtime - Call `ModuleClient.SendEventAsync` instead of `Broker_Publish`
-* Receiving a message from the runtime - Register a delegate for receiving messages with `DeviceClient.SetInputMessageHandlerAsync` instead of setting the `pfModule_Receive` function pointer in the `MODULE_API` structure.
+* Receiving a message from the runtime - Register a delegate for receiving messages with `ModuleClient.SetInputMessageHandlerAsync` instead of setting the `pfModule_Receive` function pointer in the `MODULE_API` structure.
 Notice that message passing now uses the same device client code that users are already familiar with when interacting with IoT Hub.
 The consistency simplifies the number of programing module regardless of whether you're working in the cloud or on the edge.

 ### Declaring routes